Rajesh-210/Jenkins-Notes/README.md

 ## Interview Answer

-> Bash scripting automates repetitive Linux administration tasks.
+> “Bash scripting is used to automate repetitive Linux administration and deployment tasks.

+We write Linux commands inside a script file and execute them together.

+It is commonly used for deployments, backups, monitoring, file handling, and automation in DevOps environments.”

 ---